-Steven C. Gilman, Ph.D., a director since January 2015, currently serves as the Chairman of the board of directors and Chief Executive Officer of ContraFect Corporation.
-He previously served as the Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals from September 2010 until its acquisition by Merck & Co. in January 2015.
-Prior to joining Cubist, Dr. Gilman served as Chairman of the board of directors of and Chief Executive Officer of ActivBiotics, Inc., a privately held biopharmaceutical company, from March 2004 to October 2007.
-Previously, Dr. Gilman worked at Millennium Pharmaceuticals, Inc., where he held a number of senior leadership roles including Vice President and General Manager, Inflammation.
-Prior to Millennium, he was Group Director at Pfizer Global Research and Development and has also held scientific, business, and academic appointments at Wyeth Pharmaceuticals, Inc., Cytogen Corporation, Temple Medical School, and Connecticut College.
-In addition, Dr. Gilman currently serves on the board of directors of ContraFect Corporation, SCYNEXIS, Inc. and Akebia Therapeutics, Inc. and on the board of directors and compensation committee of Momenta Pharmaceuticals, Inc., Dr. Gilman had also served on the board of directors of the Massachusetts Biotechnology Association and Keryx Biopharmaceuticals, Inc., prior to its merger with Akebia Therapeutics, Dr. Gilman has also held advisory roles on the Penn State University biotechnology board and the Northeastern University drug discovery board.
-Dr. Gilman received his B.A. in microbiology from Miami University of Ohio, Ph.D. and M.S. degrees in microbiology from Pennsylvania State University, and his post-doctoral training at Scripps Clinic and Research Foundation.
+Steven C. Gilman, Ph.D., a director since January 2015, served as the Chairman of the board of directors and Chief Executive Officer of ContraFect Corporation until his retirement in April 2019.
+He previously served as the Executive Vice President, Research & Development and Chief Scientific Officer at Cubist Pharmaceuticals from September 2010 until its acquisition by Merck & Co., in January 2015.
+Prior to joining Cubist, Dr. Gilman served as Chairman of the board of directors and Chief Executive Officer of ActivBiotics, Inc., a privately-held biopharmaceutical company, from March 2004 to October 2007.
+Previously, Dr. Gilman worked at Millennium Pharmaceuticals, Inc., where he held a number of senior leadership roles, including Vice President and General Manager, Inflammation.
+Prior to Millennium, he was Group Director at Pfizer Global Research and Development and has also held scientific, business, and academic appointments at Wyeth Pharmaceuticals, Inc., Cytogen Corporation, Temple Medical School, and Connecticut College, Dr. Gilman currently serves on the boards of directors of ContraFect Corporation, SCYNEXIS, Inc. and Akebia Therapeutics, Inc. and on the board of directors and compensation committee of Momenta Pharmaceuticals, Inc. Dr. Gilman has previously served on the boards of directors of the Massachusetts Biotechnology Association and Keryx Biopharmaceuticals, Inc., prior to its merger with Akebia Therapeutics.
+Dr. Gilman has also held advisory roles on the Penn State University biotechnology board and the Northeastern University drug discovery board.
+Dr. Gilman received his B.A. in microbiology from Miami University of Ohio and a Ph.D. and M.S. degree in microbiology from Pennsylvania State University.
+Dr. Gilman performed his post-doctoral training at Scripps Clinic and Research Foundation.
 The Board of Directors believes Dr. Gilman's qualifications to sit on our Board of Directors include his leadership roles in the biopharmaceutical industry in a wide range of positions.

-Kevin F. McLaughlin, a director since January 2015, has been the Senior Vice President, Chief Financial Officer and Treasurer at Acceleron Pharma Inc. since 2010.
+Kevin F. McLaughlin, a director since January 2015, has been the Senior Vice President, Chief Financial Officer and Treasurer of Acceleron Pharma Inc. since 2010.
 Previously he served as Senior Vice President and Chief Financial Officer of Qteros, Inc., a cellulosic biofuels company from 2009 to 2010.
 From 2007 through 2009, he served as the Chief Operating Officer and a director of Aptius Education, Inc., a publishing services company, which he co-founded in 2007.
-From 1996 through 2007, Mr. McLaughlin held several executive positions with PRAECIS Pharmaceuticals, Inc. He joined PRAECIS as their first Chief Financial Officer where he had responsibility for private financings, partnership financings, the company's initial public offering and subsequent stock offering.
-Later, Mr. McLaughlin became COO, and then President and Chief Executive Officer, and he served as a member of the board of directors.
-In this capacity he was responsible for negotiating the sale of the company to GlaxoSmithKline.
+From 1996 through 2007, Mr. McLaughlin held several executive positions with PRAECIS Pharmaceuticals, Inc. He joined PRAECIS as their first Chief Financial Officer.
+Later, Mr. McLaughlin became Chief Operating Officer, and then President and Chief Executive Officer, and he served as a member of the board of directors.
 He began his career in senior financial roles at Prime Computer and Computervision Corporation.
-Mr. McLaughlin is a member of the board of directors and Chairman of the audit committee of Stealth Biotherapeutics Corp.
+Mr. McLaughlin is also a member of the board of directors and Chairman of the audit committee of Stealth Biotherapeutics Corp.
 Mr. McLaughlin received a B.S. in business from Northeastern University and an MBA from Babson College.
 The Board of Directors believes Mr. McLaughlin's qualifications to sit on our Board of Directors include his leadership roles in the biopharmaceutical industry in a wide range of positions.